python-ellar/ellar-sql/docs/models/index.md

     def exception_404_handler(cls, ctx: IExecutionContext, exc: Exception) -> Response: return JSONResponse(dict(detail="Resource not found."), status_code=404)
 ```

-In the above illustration,
+In the provided code snippet:

-we registered `UserController` and `EllarSQLModule` with some configurations on database and migration options.
+- We registered `UserController` and `EllarSQLModule` with specific configurations for the database and migration options.
+For more details on [`EllarSQLModule` configurations](./configuration.md#ellarsqlmodule-config).
-See more on `EllarSQLModule` configurations.

-Also, on the `on_startup` function, we retrieved `EllarSQLService` registered into the system through `EllarSQLModule`,
-and call the `create_all()` function to create the SQLAlchemy tables.
+- In the `on_startup` method, we obtained the `EllarSQLService` from the Ellar Dependency Injection container using `EllarSQLModule`.
+Subsequently, we invoked the `create_all()` method to generate the necessary SQLAlchemy tables.

-At this point, we are ready to test the application.
+With these configurations, the application is now ready for testing.
 ```shell
 ellar runserver --reload
 ```
-Also,
-remember to uncomment the `OpenAPIModule` configurations
+Additionally, please remember to uncomment the configurations for the `OpenAPIModule` in the `server.py`
-in `server.py` to be able to visualize and interact with the `/users` the endpoint.
+file to enable visualization and interaction with the `/users` endpoint.

-With that said, visit [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs){target="_blank"}
+Once done,
+you can access the OpenAPI documentation at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs){target="_blank"}.